 If you really can’t stand eating in a restaurant alone, use room service.
 Or buy local take-out food (e.g. sushi in Japan) and eat it in your room.
 In some cities you could try out Door Dash, a delivery service where drivers, operating independently, much like Uber drivers, pick up your order from a restaurant for you.
 For lunch, buy your food in a supermarket or street market and have a picnic on a bench while you watch the people go by.

 If anyone starts bothering you while you are eating, say that you want to eat alone.
 Don’t be polite, don’t smile.
 Be firm and blunt.
 If the person still insists, call the waiter over and say that the person is bothering you.
 Ask for the manager, if need be.
 It’s unlikely, but just don’t be afraid to make a scene if necessary.
 (Actually, that applies pretty much anywhere too: women are so trained to be nice that we have trouble getting ourselves out of dangerous situations.)

 The New York Times article does give some sensible advice about choosing a hotel: in a small hotel you are less anonymous, and it is a good idea to be near public transportation.
-Book through (affiliate link) Hotwire, if you like a bit of a gamble.
-Keep your costs down by using (affiliate link) Airbnb.
+Book through Hotwire, if you like a bit of a gamble.
+Keep your costs down by using Airbnb.
+Access lots of choices by using Booking.com.
 Here are more pieces of advice about accommodations:

 6. In hotels, ask for a room on an upper floor and close to the elevator.

 An upper floor prevents peeping toms or break-ins, and being close to the elevator allows you to get to your room quickly without walking past lots of other rooms’ doors.

 Crumple up a small piece of paper and place it in the peephole in the door of your hotel room; in some places there have been reports of hotel staff reversing the mechanism.
 Leave the paper sticking out a bit so you can remove it if needed.